mdbootstrap/material-design-for-bootstrap/README.md

 # Version logs

+### MDB 4.4.0
+That's the most significant update in the history of MDBootstrap.
+Together with the newest Bootstrap, we introduce you a brand new, completely rewritten MDB.

+We took a lot of effort to provide a backward compatibility with the previous versions.
+Nonetheless, some syntax changes are inevitable (mostly caused by Bootstrap changes).

+We've prepared a detailed list of syntax changes.
+The process of migration won't be painful, don't worry.
+However, we recommend you to read carefully a detailed list of changes.
+You can find it below.

+**What's new?**

+Most important changes (backward compatibility provided):

+- BrandFlow - powerful and free marketing automation and analytics software for Bootstrap projects

+- New, stack-like support forum

+- Completely rewritten, with the highest standards, SASS code

+- Updated and improved JS plugins

+- Unified and simplified syntax

+- Updated jQuery to 3.2.1

+- Customization made easier

+- Improved design

+- Replaced Tether.js with Popper.js

+- Dropped wow.js for our custom library (no syntax changes and fully backward compatibility)

+- New, improved and extended documentation

+- New tutorials updated to MDB 4.4 and Bootstrap Beta

+Other changes (backward compatibility provided) :

+- Removed unused variables and classes

+- New, better parallax

+- Updated colors

+- Changed sidenav breakpoint from 910px to 992px

+- Added _custom.scss file for easier sass customization

+- Added new contact forms

+- Added new progress bars

+- Added reset buttons for inputs

+- Introduced gradients

+- Dropped _prefixes.scss for autoprefixer

+- Dropped Normalize.css for Reboot.css (which is actually built upon Normalize.css)

+- Added new cards

+- Improved existing cards

+- Improved enhanced bootstrap modals

+- Improved pricings sections

+- Recreated intros

+- Improved dotted scrollspy

+- Improved sidenav

+- Added new versions of streaks

+- Improved accordion

+- Social list moved to deprecated

+- Improved overlay cards

+- Improved charts

+- Improved charts

+Changes that can cause issues to project built with previous versions of MDB:

+- .navbar-expand instead of .navbar-toggleable

+- Removed offset classes, so you should replace offset-*-* class with ml-*-auto.
+Read more in the new Grid Documentation

+- Changed values of spacing utilities

+- .card-body instead of .card-block

+- Removed nearly all .hidden-* classes in favor of our newer .d-* display utilities

+- Renamed .navbard-dark to .navbar-dark

+- .btn-sm and .btn-lg instead of .btn-small and .btn-large for .btn-floating

+- Droped cascading jumbotron for cascading card reverse for sake of syntax simplification and unification.

+- Renamed .btn-mdb to .btn-mdb-color for better naming scheme

+Coming soon:

+- MDB Angular Admin Dashboard

+- MDB React

+- MDB Vue

 ### MDB 4.3.2
 MDB 4.3.2 brings 2 huge improvements - Enhanced Bootstrap Modals plugin and BrandFlow Software